 Is the Coop Eden softer than the Original?

-Yes, The Eden is rated medium-soft; the Original is rated medium-firm.
+Yes.
+The Eden is rated medium-soft; the Original is rated medium-firm.
 The gel infusion in the Eden’s foam pieces provides more immediate surface give on initial contact while retaining rebound speed.
+Sleepers transitioning from down or soft fiber pillows who want comparable initial softness with more durable, non-compressing support underneath will find the Eden the closer match.